Emergency Management of Poultry Disease Outbreaks Certificate

-Trainees will understand the elements of successfully planning for and responding to a poultry disease outbreak, including state and local policies, indemnification agreements, incident command management structures, surveillance of wild birds and commercial poultry, quarantine, biosecurity, depopulation, disposal, disinfection, and multi-jurisdictional cooperation.
+Trainees will understand the elements of successfully planning for and responding to a poultry disease outbreak, including incident command management structures, surveillance of wild birds and commercial poultry, quarantine, biosecurity, depopulation, disposal, disinfection, and multi-jurisdictional cooperation.

 Trainees will fully understand the personnel requirements to successfully respond to poultry disease outbreaks.

-Trainees will understand the Personal Protective Equipment (PPE) requirements for all personnel responding to an outbreak.
+Trainees will understand the Personal Protective Equipment (PPE) requirements for personnel responding to an outbreak.

-Trainees will understand about the options to dispose of culled flocks.
+Trainees will understand the options to dispose of culled flocks.
 Trainees will understand the procedure to implement in-house composting.

 Funding for the Emergency Poultry Disease Certificate course in 2009 and 2010 was provided by the USDA Avian Influenza Combined Agriculture Project

 titled “Prevention and Control of Avian Influenza in the U.S.” (AICAP

 2).
 Additional information on the AICAP 2 project is available at http://www.aicap.umd.edu.